projeshroy/Polymer_builder/README.md

 #A library for building the Initial configurations of polymer melts!
 #=============================================================================

-Requirements 	: 	Eigen_3.3.1, VMD, Packmol.
+Requirements 	: 	Eigen_3.3.1, VMD, and Packmol.
 All are included in the "include" directory.
 Installations	: 	Edit the "compile" file is necessary and then type "./compile"

 #=============================================================================